liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The Shopping file uploads portlet properties have been moved from Server Administration to an OSGI configuration named `ShoppingFileUploadsConfiguration` in the `shopping-api` module.
+The Shopping file uploads portlet properties have been moved from Server Administration to an OSGi configuration named `ShoppingFileUploadsConfiguration.java` in the `shopping-api` module.

 #### Who is affected?